Case Western Reserve: Biomedical Engineering Curriculum

 EBME 471 Principles of Medical Device Design and Innovation

 Translational research leading to medical device innovation is highly interdisciplinary, requiring a systematic, structured approach to bringing new medical technologies to market.
 This course provides the fundamental principles of the Biodesign innovation process, providing the student the essential tools to (A) identify unmet clinical needs, (B) create innovative medical device concepts that respond to a primary unmet need, and (C) understand the process for translating these concepts into the market.
 In short, the student learns the fundamental principles for the process of "identify, invent, implement" in the field of Biodesign.

-3 Technical Electives
+2 of 3 Technical Electives

 EMAE 456 Micro Electro Mechanical Systems and Biomanufacturing